rowbotham-evan/website/content/experience/wharton.md

 <br>

 This summer (2024), I worked at Wharton's [Computational Social Science Lab](https://css.seas.upenn.edu/), specifically under [Emily Hu](https://xinlanemilyhu.com/).
 The CSS Lab – headed by [Duncan Watts](https://www.asc.upenn.edu/people/faculty/duncan-j-watts-phd) – is interested in finding ways to operationalize social science in order to provide more [solution oriented](https://www.nature.com/articles/s41562-016-0015) answers to social problems.
-Emily's group specific focuses on team dynamics: how to measure conflict, when can teams able to transcend disagreements, and .
+In Emily's group we apply ML, CS, and Network Science models (and principles) to operationalize and better understand team dynamics.

-*
+* Co-authored a paper that was accepted in NeurIPS's 2024 Conference: [What you say or how you say it?
+Predicting Conflict Outcomes in Real and LLM-Generated Conversations](https://arxiv.org/abs/2409.09338)
-*
+* Gave a talk presenting my research at the [Leadership Alliance National Symposium (LANS)](https://theleadershipalliance.org/leadership-alliance-national-symposium-0)
-*
+* We published our [Team Commincation Toolkit](https://teamcommtools.seas.upenn.edu/), which can be installed via [PyPI](https://pypi.org/project/team-comm-tools/) or our [Github repo](https://github.com/Watts-Lab/team_comm_tools)

-*
+(*Aside*) Got to volunteer for the [International Conference on Computational Social Science, 2024!](https://ic2s2-2024.org/) (IC<sup>2</sup>S<sup>2</sup>)